Content is everywhere.

 - a skill that someone with a great command of English can learn

 - keeping an eye out for consistency and formatting errors

 I have a very open and democratic view of language, its use, and the people who use it.
 If you’re here expecting a strict marm, then Art of Proofreading isn’t the place for you.
 I need you to have an open mind, whether you want to proofread an academic journal, a fashion blog post, or a tweet.

 Language is fluid and democratic and should be fun!
 I’m going to teach you how to apply proofreading skills in the real world so you can work with diverse styles.
 You’ll also learn when to break the rules!

 To proofread, the most important qualities you need are:

 - a love of reading

 - the ability to manage business and marketing related duties

 Proofreading has changed, and clients’ expectations have also changed.
 Copyediting is often seen as “high-end proofreading,” so that’s why I also teach light copyediting skills in my course Proofreading Pro.

-To get started I recommend you sign up for my FREE Intro to Proofreading course.
+To get started I recommend you sign up for my FREE Proofreading 101 course.
 It’s a 5-day email course that’ll give you an overview of the industry, go over common errors, and includes a practice test.